 I auditioned several fabrics and designs for the outer border and didn’t like what I was coming up with.
 Who said that creativity is easy?
 I asked my husband for his opinion and ended up taking his suggestion.
 (I am really surprised he is so good at this.
 Years ago, I concluded that he was colorblind based on the clothes he thought matched.)

 For my corner blocks, I chose purple, not thinking at the time about its symbolism in art to connote royalty, divinity, and spirituality.
 I then experimented with the “friendship star” block.
 My husband said it looked like one of those medieval weapons of war that soldiers would throw at their enemies.
 So much for friendship!

 With the piecing completed, I started quilting straight lines through the center medallion.
 It didn’t look quite right until I intersected the grid with wavy lines.

 Quilting my way to the outer edges, I added denser quilting in some borders and swirls in others, creating a satisfying variety of visual effects and textures.

 We were now well into the Easter month and news of COVID-19’s global devastation had intensified.
 We all feared the worst was yet to come with a rising death toll in Italy, Spain, and now the United States.

-It was during this time that my quilt’s name came into focus: Crown of Thorns.
+It was during this time that I began thinking of my quilt’s central motif as a “crown of thorns.”
 Most people will recognize this term as an instrument of suffering in Christ’s Passion.
 As an art student, I had seen many paintings of crucified Jesus bearing the thorny “crown” (corona in Latin), which his tormentors had thrust upon his head to mock and torture him.

 Later, I learned that virologists who studied earlier coronaviruses under a microscope had named them for their identifiable spiked projections that create a halo effect, like that of the solar corona.